How can leaders build emotional resilience?

 - Invest in coaching: A strong coaching relationship is probably the number one way to rapidly build emotional resilience.
-A great coach can help you set specific goals that’ll allow you to work toward cultivating emotional resilience quickly and effectively.
+A great coach can help you identify your natural strengths as well as what may be getting in your way of being highly emotionally resilient.

 - Use thought management: You can’t fully control your emotions, but it’s possible to have a degree of control over your thoughts.
 Intentional thought management can help you build up your emotional resilience and become better at remaining calm even through difficult situations.